 - Avocation.
 A hobby, such as skydiving or snowboarding.
 Insurers consider certain avocations to be dangerous, and may raise your rates to compensate for the risk.

 - Beneficiary.
 The person, organization or entity who receives the death benefit from your life insurance policy.
-You can designate multiple beneficiaries, change beneficiaries and allocate a percentage of the death benefit to each.
+Designate multiple beneficiaries, change your beneficiaries and allocate a percentage of the death benefit to each.

 - Broker.
 A licensed representative who sells and services insurance policies.
 Unlike agents, brokers aren’t tied to one company.
 They can offer quotes from a range of insurance carriers.

 - Burial insurance.
 This policy provides just enough coverage — usually $20,000 or less — to pay for funeral, burial or end-of-life expenses.
-It’s also known as funeral insurance or final expense insurance.
+It’s also known as funeral or final-expense insurance.

 - Buy-sell agreement.
 An agreement to transfer business ownership to the remaining owners when one owner dies or retires.
 Buy-sell agreements are usually funded by life insurance policies taken out on each owner.

 - Cash value.
 The amount of cash that accumulates over time in permanent life insurance policies.
 The cash typically earns interest as it grows.
 Once you’ve built up enough cash value, you can start taking out loans against your policy.
 You can also surrender your policy and collect the cash.